discimus-scientia/udacity-smartcab/README.md

 # udacity-smartcab

-# Part of the Machine Learning Engineer Nanodegree
-# Reinforcement Learning
 ## Project: Train a Smartcab How to Drive

+## Part of the Machine Learning Engineer Nanodegree

 ### Install

-This project requires **Python 2.7** with the [pygame](https://www.pygame.org/wiki/GettingStarted ) library installed
+This project requires **Python 2.7** with the [pygame](https://www.pygame.org/wiki/GettingStarted ) library installed.

 ### Code